January 17, 2022

 Our nation’s broadband providers have remained committed to keeping Americans connected during the pandemic.
-On May 12th, the FCC will launch its new Emergency Broadband Benefit (EBB) Program to help struggling households pay for internet service.
+On May 12th, the FCC launched its new Emergency Broadband Benefit (EBB) Program to help struggling households pay for internet service.
 USTelecom is excited to spread the word about this important initiative to communities and families who need it most.

 The $3.2 billion program provides eligible households with up to $50 per month ($75 on Tribal lands) for internet service as well as a one-time discount of up to $100 towards a laptop, desktop computer or tablet.
 The benefit will be available until the funds are depleted or until six months after the end of the pandemic.